Portfolio · An AI music teacher

 Score-Match

 At the end of that pipeline: a score-aligned playback diff.
 Record a take, compare it to the score, colour each note as I played it — green correct, amber timing off, red wrong note, grey missed.
-The capability whose removal ended my RSL journey — rebuilt, and this time it lives inside a teacher who knows me.
+The capability whose removal stalled my own progress — rebuilt, and this time it lives inside a teacher who knows me.